fredcess23/Adoptame/README.txt

-Adoptame is a web tool to help street dogs in Mexico
+Adoptame is a web tool to help street dogs in Mexico.
+It is based on Java, HTML5 and other technologies.